 Workflows carry out your business rules when a Transaction, Activity or Account changes from one status to another.

-Use the Workflow Designer to define status transitions and set actions for activities changing back and forth between statuses.
+Use the Workflow Designer to define status transitions and set actions for activities changing or branching between statuses.
 Each of the status changes can trigger multiple actions.

-You can now trigger actions such as notification, credit validation, Email, alerts, and more when a new Account (customer) is created by a user on the mobile device.
+Trigger actions such as notification, credit validation, Email, alerts, and more when a new Account (customer) is created by a user.

 For example, trigger an address verification form to pop up when a user creates a new Account that verifies address fields such as City, State, Street against a predefined list.